 The Exerpeutic Aero Air Elliptical is one of the lowest-priced elliptical machines on the market, and it’s designed for use at home.
 But is it worth the cost?
 Read on to find out everything you need to know about this elliptical machine.

 The Exerpeutic Aero Air Elliptical is a compact, lightweight machine designed to be used in any home workout space.
 Just 33 inches long, 19 inches wide, and 49 inches high, it’s a machine you can use in pretty much any room in your home.
 Its slim design makes it versatile enough to put in a packed garage, attic, or family room.

-The trainer comes with adjustable tension, using a strap system that requires no electricity in order to function (hence the “Air” in the name).
-The dual-action arms allow you to work your upper body as you train.
-The dial tension adjuster allows you to increase or decrease the tension of the straps to make the workout easier or harder.
+The Exerpeutic elliptical trainer comes with adjustable tension, using a strap resistance system that requires no electricity in order to function (hence the “Air” in the name).
+The dual action workout arms allow you to work your upper body as you train.
+The dial tension adjuster allows you to increase or decrease the tension of the straps to make the challenging workout easier or harder.

 - LCD screen displays distance, time, speed, and calories burned

 - Dimensions: 33 L x 19 W x 46 H inches